 The Library of Parliament offers a wide range of research publications that provide analysis to parliamentarians, parliamentary committees and parliamentary associations on current and emerging key issues, legislation and major public policy topics.
 The publications provide non-partisan, reliable and timely information on subjects that are relevant to parliamentary and constituency work.

 Under Current Publications you will find Background Papers which provide in-depth studies of policy issues, including historical background, current information and references.
 Many of these papers anticipate the emergence of the policy issues.
 You will also find In Briefs which are short briefings on current issues that may refer the reader to more substantive sources published on the same topic.

-Legislative Summaries outline government bills concerning major new initiatives or significant changes to existing legislation.
-They are not prepared for money bills (appropriation bills and borrowing-authority bills, budget implementation bills, or measures relating to ways and means motions as part of the budgetary process) or emergency bills.
+Legislative Summaries outline government bills, and private members’ bills that have been referred to committee for study, concerning major new initiatives or significant changes to existing legislation.
+They are generally not prepared for money bills (appropriation bills and borrowing-authority bills or measures relating to ways and means motions as part of the budgetary process) or emergency bills.
 Legislative Summaries explain the purpose and history of bills, analyze their key clauses, and, where available, include media reaction and comments from interest groups.
 They are updated as needed to reflect amendments made during the legislative process.

 HillNotes.ca provide concise overviews of current and emerging issues of immediate interest to parliamentarians.

 Trade and Investment Series